publisha/publisha.github.io/pages/footnotes.md

 # Footnotes, Endnotes, Sidenotes and Popup Notes

-I start with a quote from Robert Bringhurst in his _The Elements of Typographic Style_ [^3]:
+I start with a quote from Robert Bringhurst in his _The Elements of Typographic Style_ [^3]

-> “...the academic habit of relegating notes to the foot of the page or the end of the book is a mirror of Victorian social and domestic practice, in which the kitchen was kept out of sight and the servants were kept below stairs.
-If the notes are permitted to move around in the margins – as they were in Renaissance books – they can be present where needed and at the same time enrich the life of the page.”
+> ...the academic habit of relegating notes to the foot of the page or the end of the book is a mirror of Victorian social and domestic practice, in which the kitchen was kept out of sight and the servants were kept below stairs.
+If the notes are permitted to move around in the margins  as they were in Renaissance books  they can be present where needed and at the same time enrich the life of the page.

-In _The Elements of Typographic Style_, the notes are held in the side margins – thus putting the information near and even alongside the reference in the text.
+In _The Elements of Typographic Style_, the notes are held in the side margins  thus putting the information near and even alongside the reference in the text.
 Robert Bringhurst doesn't need to bother with those little superscript numbers because the supplementary information is very much nearby for the reader.

 Still, tradition dictates that in some books, there are footnotes and some there are endnotes (either at the end of the chapter or the end of the book).
 Putting notes in the side margins is nice if you can afford the space.
 Let's face it, book design and usability does not often win-out over commercial considerations.
-Robert Bringhurst's book is exceptional and – it is a beautiful thing.
+Robert Bringhurst's book is exceptional and  it is a beautiful thing.
 Lots of space for the text to breath.

 How I dislike some books that give me less than a centimetre of margin.

 ## Footnotes

 These need to be separated from the main body of the text, and are best set with a smaller size and possibly event a different typeface and colour.
 The idea of any notes is that it is supplementary information and it is entirely optional that the reader even bothers to look, so setting in a style that does not distract from the flow of the reading experience is important.

 [![Here we see the example of the first footnote in the chapter and the reference number  in the text.](/images/2017/04/firstfootnoteinchapter.png)](/images/2017/04/firstfootnoteinchapter.png)

 Footnotes are best numbered with an outdented figure, although (for technical reasons) the numbers are most often aligned to the main text block.
 These numbers refer to the superscript number within the text itself.
 Most publishers will favour the numbers to begin again for each chapter, otherwise the numbers could get unwieldy (superscript numbers of more than two digits could look ugly).
-If there are very few references in the text, symbols can be used instead of numbers (\* or †).
+If there are very few references in the text, symbols can be used instead of numbers (\* or ).

 The listed footnotes will look best when separated from the main body with a partial line; giving the reader a strong clue that these notes are not following on from the text above.
 Where footnotes are long, they can be split across more than one page, although this will compromise the usability somewhat.

 ## Endnotes

 Notes are often placed at the end of the chapter or even at the end of the book (before the index).
 This approach means that the reader will need to 'hunt down' the note referred to in the text.

 This usually means that the endnotes will be organised by chapter or section.

 The advantage of endnotes over footnotes is that the page composition in the vertical plane is not compromised for the sake of the note space.

 Where there are lots of references in the text, this must be the best approach.

 Ridiculous as this seems, we have seen books with footnotes that take more page space than the main text itself!

 ## Sidenotes (sometimes called Margin Notes)

 Clearly the page layout needs to provide the space in the margins for this to be an option.
-Unless this is a large-format book, the measure of the notes (width of the text), is likely to be narrow, so don't design for this option if the notes are long or there are lots of them – and, the book is small.[^1]
+Unless this is a large-format book, the measure of the notes (width of the text), is likely to be narrow, so don't design for this option if the notes are long or there are lots of them  and, the book is small.[^1]

-**Sidenotes** fall outside the text block – unlike footnotes that will be inside the text block.
+**Sidenotes** fall outside the text block  unlike footnotes that will be inside the text block.

 Sidenotes do not necessarily need superscript numbers within the text (and they themselves do not need to be numbered), if it is obvious what the sidenote refers to.

 ## Footnotes with InDesign